 - Preheat the oven to 325 degrees Fahrenheit and line a loaf pan with buttered parchment paper.

-- In a blender, place the cream cheese, eggs, butter, sweetener, vanilla, and lemon extract.
+- In a blender, place the cream cheese, butter, eggs, sweetener, vanilla, and lemon extract.
 Blend from slow to high for about 40 seconds or until completely combined.
-Add the butter to the mixture and blend for another 30 seconds or so.

 - Take a large bowl and whisk together the coconut flour, almond flour, salt, and baking powder.